allan-pg/portfolio-projects/README.md

 ![n4](https://github.com/allan-pg/portfolio-projects/assets/62595869/14f95b30-2a93-4447-b745-454d3b2ca35e)

+### Key benefits of data cleaning
+- Staying organized : Cleaning this data regularly means keeping it tidy.
+It can then be stored more effectively and securely.
+- Avoiding mistakes: Dirty data doesn’t just cause problems for data analytics.
+It also affects daily operations.
+- Avoiding unnecessary costs: Making business decisions with bad data can lead to expensive mistakes.
+But bad data can incur costs in other ways too.
+Simple things, like processing errors, can quickly snowball into bigger problems.
+- Improving productivity: Regularly cleaning and updating data means rogue information is quickly purged.
+This saves teams from having to wade through old databases or documents to find what they’re looking for.

 ### Conclusion
 Data cleaning is an important part of data analysis.
 Data cleanin is a guardian of data integrity and ensures conclusions drawn are accurate, reliable and meaningful.
 Clean data is more accurate and consistent.